reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 Next, we pass the message object into the `handle()` method of an`SqsMessageHandler` instance.
 We don't do this in the current thread, though, but instead defer the execution to a thread in a special thread pool (`handlerThreadPool`). **This way, we can fan out the processing of messages into multiple concurrent threads**.

 After a message has been handled, we need to tell SQS that we have handled it successfully.
 We do this by calling the `deleteMessage()` API.
-If we didn't, SQS would return this message again after some time with one of the next calls to our `SqsMessageFetcher`.
+If we didn't, SQS would serve this message again after some time with one of the next calls to our `SqsMessageFetcher`.

 ### Starting and Stopping to Poll